Definition

 Frequently Asked Questions

-How many cards are dealt in Rummy 500?
+How many cards are dealt?

 Each player gets 7 cards, or 13 cards in 2-player games.